R. Reid Lebeau II - Shareholder

 R. Reid LeBeau II is an attorney and lobbyist having represented tribes in Minnesota and South Dakota.
 Reid is an enrolled member of the Cheyenne River Sioux Tribe and grew up in Pierre, South Dakota.
 Reid graduated from the University of Minnesota-Morris in 2002 and is a 2005 cum laude graduate of the University of Minnesota Law School.
 He is the 2001 Truman Scholar from the State of South Dakota.

 As a litigator Reid practices in the areas of Indian Law and Campaign Finance and Election Law.
 He is experienced in advising tribes on a variety of state and federal regulatory issues.
 Additionally, Reid has extensive experience in the areas of campaign finance and election law.
-Reid successfully defended members of the Minnesota House of Representatives in election law disputes and has appeared before the Minnesota Supreme Court.
+Reid has represented members of Congress, congressional campaigns, and various political action committees.
+He has also successfully defended members of the Minnesota Legislature in election law disputes and has appeared before the Minnesota Supreme Court.
 Reid has also authored articles and given numerous presentations on Minnesota and federal election law, and notably, the applicability of state and federal election law to Indian tribes.

 - Campaign Finance

 - Election Law

 - J.D.
 University of Minnesota Law School, Minneapolis, Minnesota, 2005 / Cum Laude